Draed/doctum_helper/readme.md

     - duration : 60
     - achieved : false

-- fix bug on completion when select existing file and not a dir
 - prevent writing existing json file course
 - add a feature to edit json file ?
 - don't add task name (input), just use incremental (task1, task2,...)